NeonCarbide/Valheim-NeonPack/extras/README.md

 Creatures can spawn with elemental infusions
   Off  ->  On

-Time until camps and dungeons respawn in minutes (0 means disabled, 20 is one ingame day) 20  ->  140
+Time until creatures in camps and dungeons respawn in minutes (0 means disabled, 20 is one ingame day) 20  ->  70

 Creature size increase per star (percentage)
   10  ->  5